webbjj/clustertools/docs/source/index.rst

 Planned Future Additions
 ----------------------------------

-* Calculate meq and c_k from Biancinni et al.
+* Calculate c_k from Biancinni et al.

-* Caclulate tdiss from Baumgardt and Makino 2003

 * Allow for the use of astropy units

-* Ability to read NBODY6 binary files as opposed to forcing them to be in ascii format.

-* Customizable loading of NBODY6 files to reflect the many customized versions of NBODY6 outthere (including NBODY6tt, NBODY6DF, and NBODY6++)

 * Be able to initialize orbits and clusters based on Holger Baumgardt's Galactic Globular Clusters Database (https://people.smp.uq.edu.au/HolgerBaumgardt/globular/)

-* Incorporate other methods for estimating a cluster's dynamical age (A+, Blue Stragglers) (REF)
+* Incorporate other methods for estimating a cluster's dynamical age (A+, Blue Stragglers)

 * More analysis features for binary stars